 We encourage you to contact us, if you notice we haven’t mentioned impacts that you or someone you know have experienced.

-The flooding of rivers to create reservoirs has submerged thousands of square kilometers of land.
-This leads to the release of methane as vegetation decomposes underwater, the loss of unique and valuable wildlife habitat, and more (see impacts summary).
+By flooding rivers to create reservoirs, thousands of square kilometers of land has been submerged.
+This leads to the release of methane as vegetation decomposes underwater; the loss of unique and valuable wildlife habitat; and more (see above).
 Reservoirs are used as water storage, meaning the flow of rivers and even lakes is controlled by Manitoba Hydro instead of natural seasonal processes.
 Fluctuating water levels are pushed to extremes in often failed attempts to maximize water flow and therefore, profitability.
-Policies such as the Augmented Flow Program, allow for unnatural water fluctuation, which causes vast erosion and destabilization of thousands of kilometers of shoreline.
+Policies such as the Augmented Flow Program, allow for this unnatural water fluctuation causing vast erosion and destabilization of thousands of kilometers of shoreline.

-The combination of slower currents from impoundment and increased sedimentation from erosion make the water muddied and murky – conditions that encourage algae blooms and promote increased accumulated levels of toxic methylmercury.
-Fish behavior changes too because they are hindered from migrating up/downstream and spawning habitats are destroyed.
+By disrupting the flow with reservoirs, it creates a combination of slower currents from impoundment, and increased sedimentation from erosion making the water muddied and murky.
+These poor conditions encourage algae blooms and promote increased levels of toxic methylmercury.
+Fish behavior also changes because they are hindered from migrating up and downstream, and spawning habitats are destroyed.
 Many fish are injured and killed by turbines and their populations decline.
 The wildlife that feeds on these fish – already threatened by habitat loss – also start to experience population decline.
-The fish, game, and furbearers that remain are often unwell, inflicted with cysts or made inedible by the increased mercury content.
+The fish, local game, and furbearers that remain are often unwell, inflicted with cysts or made inedible by the increased mercury content.

-As a result, economies suffer.
+As a result, there is a decline in the numbers and quality of game and fish populations, local economies suffer.
 Fisheries are destroyed.
-Traplines are flooded or made inaccessible by fences where not flooded.
+Traplines are flooded or made inaccessible by fences.
 Traditional livelihoods are irreversibly damaged and sharing land-based knowledge is interrupted.
 Communities experience a forced transition to a wage economy.
-In addition to these costs, members are subjected to monthly electricity bills upwards of $500 for the power produced on their ancestral lands.
+In addition to these costs, members of the community are subjected to monthly electricity bills upwards of $500 for the power produced on their ancestral lands.
 Communities that join partnerships with the hydro-company on these projects often find themselves incurring immense debt.